-We fell in love with Bruges during our recent visit and were happily surprised by how much this little city has to offer!
+We fell in love with Bruges during our winter visit and were happily surprised by how much this little city has to offer!

 Table of Contents